Oaxaca en la historia y en el mito: Construction

-Studies of the churches of the State of Oaxaca include the santos in the 16th-century Dominican churches of Oaxaca, Mexico.
+Researchers have studied many aspects of churches of the State of Oaxaca include the santos in the 16th-century Dominican churches of Oaxaca, Mexico.

 Mistreatment of Indigenous People in Antequera

-In the image on the top left corner of the colonial panel we saw indications of the mistreatment of indigenous people and potential for more mistreatment.
-The image above shows an indigenous person being beaten, while a Spaniard on horseback watches.
-Stories abound of the cruelty of the Spanish colonizers to the original inhabitants of Antequera.
+In the image on the top left corner of the colonial panel we see the mistreatment of an indigenous person, while a Spaniard on horseback watches.
+Stories abound of the cruelty of the Spanish colonizers towards the original inhabitants of Antequera.
 The most egregious case starts with the first governor of Antequera, in 1529 with Juan Peláez de Barrio.
 In a year and a half in office he set a standard for corruption and immorality that would be hard to duplicate, even in a lifetime.
 He specialized in throwing natives to the dogs.
 He had a penchant for acquiring slaves, branding them on the face and selling them.
 By one estimate he branded 600 indigenous slaves.

 Sor Juana Inés de la Cruz and Miguel Cabrera

 The image of Sor Juana Inés de la Cruz (1648–1695) and Miguel Mateo Maldonado Cabrera (1695–1768) fills the center of the colonial panel.
 Note that Sor Juana died in 1695, the same year that Miguel Cabrera was born.
 Cabrera nevertheless painted a renowned portrait of Sor Juana.
-And if you look closely, you'll see that García Bustos imagined that he was able to do it with some help.
+And if you look closely, you'll see that García Bustos imagined that he was able to do it with some angelic help.

-Both were famous in the colony of Nueva España and Spain.
-Miguel Cabrera was born in the state of Oaxaca and became famous for his rendering of Sor Juana, the Virgin of Guadalupe, pictured below and many other Baroque pieces.
+Both Sor Juana and Miguel Cabrera were famous in the colony of Nueva España and Spain.
+Miguel Cabrera was born in what is now called the state of Oaxaca and became famous for his rendering of Sor Juana, the Virgin of Guadalupe, pictured below and many other Baroque pieces.